Wildflowers make a colourful addition to any garden and once sown, are extremely easy to maintain.

 Sowing in autumn

 The ideal conditions of autumn are often overlooked for sowing wildflowers, as general garden maintenance and sowing season winds down.
 Yet, autumn is an ideal time to sow wildflowers and there’s no shortage of reasons.
 For one, the climate and weather in September is usually perfect for sowing; the extra moisture in the air helps get germination underway and the winter frost breaks the dormancy of wildflower seeds which further speeds up the germination process.
-Don’t worry though, we keep our seeds in cold storage so if you don’t manage to get your seeds in the ground before spring, it won’t cause any problems with the sowing process.
+Don’t worry though, we keep our seeds in cold conditions during winter so if you don’t manage to get your seeds in the ground before spring, it won’t cause any problems with the sowing process.
 The migration of birds can also be a benefit for your seedlings as there’s less chance of them being scooped up and carried away to an unknown fate.
 Sowing in autumn means you’ll be able to plan ahead and leave time in spring to tackle any other gardening jobs you may have whilst also enjoying a pre-prepared and full showing of wildflowers!

 Sowing in spring